bihealth/sodar-server/docs_manual/source/dev_install.rst

 In addition to unit tests, this will run tests against the test iRODS server running in the Docker Compose network.

-For testing the Sample Sheets Vue app, run the following command:
+For testing the Sample Sheets Vue2 and Vue3 apps, run the following commands:

 .. code-block:: bash

     $ make test_samplesheets_vue
+    $ make test_samplesheets_vue3